-Viet Nam is one of the world’s most biodiverse countries, but decades of illegal logging, wildlife trade, and agricultural conversion have led to staggering losses of natural forest and wildlife, with some species on the edge of extinction.
+Viet Nam is one of the world’s most biodiverse countries, but decades of illegal logging, poaching, wildlife trade, and agricultural conversion have led to staggering losses of natural forest and declines in wildlife populations, with some species on the edge of extinction.

-WWF-Viet Nam in partnership with Management board for Forestry Projects – Ministry of Agriculture and Rural Development implements USAID Biodiversity Conservation at 21 special-use and protection forest areas at 7 provinces including: Quang Nam, Quang Tri, Thua Thien Hue, Quang Binh, Lam Dong, Cuc Phuong National Park (Ninh Binh), Vu Quang (Ha Tinh), and Cat Tien National Park.
+To achieve this, USAID has provided funding for a five-year project - USAID Biodiversity Conservation (2020-2025), implemented by WWF, and in partnership with the Management Board for Forestry Projects, Ministry of Agriculture and Rural Development (MARD).
+USAID Biodiversity Conservation works in 21 Special-Use and Protection Forests (SUFs, PFs) in 8 provinces: Quang Nam, Quang Tri, Thua Thien Hue, Quang Binh, Lam Dong, plus Cuc Phuong National Park (Ninh Binh), Vu Quang National Park (Ha Tinh), and Cat Tien National Park (Lam Dong, Dong Nai).

-The goal of USAID Biodiversity Conservation Project is to maintain and increase forest quality as well as to protect and stabilize wildlife populations in national parks and nature reserves in Viet Nam with total areas up to 700,000 hectares.
+The goal of USAID Biodiversity Conservation is to maintain and increase forest quality as well as to protect and stabilize wildlife populations in 700,000 hectares of SUFs and PFs in Viet Nam.

 Strategic Approach 1